Break Free from Disordered Eating: Signs, Symptoms & Road to Recovery

 How to Help a Loved One

 If you’re concerned someone in your life is struggling with disordered eating, it’s essential to intervene in a kind and compassionate way.
-Speak up early, avoid alienating them, and understand why they may be experiencing disordered eating.
-Be patient, as the first conversation may not go anywhere.
+Remember to:

 Seeking Help for Yourself